 - Not that actual knowledge is not the prerequisite.
 Instead, it is when you should have known- that is more stringent

-- File a GAO Protest within 10 days after your new or show have know about the basis of your bid protest.
+- File a GAO Protest within 10 days after your new or show have known about the basis of your bid protest.

 - Do not wait until the last day.
 Instead, your bid protest must be filed sufficiently in advance of the end of the 10-day period so that GAO can give notice to the contracting agency.